gosh-sh/docs/docs/working-with-gosh/gosh-web/task.md

 ![](../../images/gosh_web_Task_07_event.jpg)

-Inside the proposal you will be able to see all the conditions of the Task.
+Inside the proposal, you will be able to see all the conditions of the Task.
 In the table you can see the period since which month and in what parts the payments will be made to the members of the Task. -->

 <!-- ![](../../images/gosh_web_Task_08_proposal.jpg) -->